Quantum dimension witness with a single repeated operation

 for $\delta p_j=\tilde{p}_j-p_j$.
 At large $N_j$ we can expand

-for $\delta F=F(\{\tilde{p}_j\})-F(\{p_j\})$ which gives the dominant shift of the average and variance
+for $\delta F=F(\{\tilde{p}_j\})-F(\{p_j\})$, which gives the dominant shift of the average and variance

 denoting $b_j=p_j(1-p_j)$.
 In the limit $N_j\to \infty$ the variance dominates.
-Setting equal $N_j=N$ we can find the error for our witnesses, using derivative of actually measured $F(\{\tilde{p}_j\})$ in place of $F(\{p_j\})$, assuming they are close to each other.
-In particular for (\ref{wit1}) the variance reads
+Setting equal $N_j=N$ we can find the error for our witnesses, using the derivative of actually measured $F(\{\tilde{p}_j\})$ in place of $F(\{p_j\})$, assuming they are close to each other.
+In particular for Eq. (\ref{wit1}) the variance reads

-where Adj is the adjoint matrix (matrix of minors of $W$, with crossed out a given row and column, and then transposed).
+where Adj is the adjoint matrix (matrix of minors of $W$, with a given row and column croddes out, and then transposed).
 Here the entries are $0$ outside of the size.
-Note that the identity $W^{-1}\det W=\mathrm{Adj}W$ makes no sense here as $\det W=0$ in the limit $N\to\infty$. and for (\ref{wit2})
+Note that the identity $W^{-1}\det W=\mathrm{Adj}W$ makes no sense here as $\det W=0$ in the limit $N\to\infty$.
+For Eq. (\ref{wit2}), we have